Antonin Borga: Career

 Borga made his single-seater debut in 2008, racing in LO Formula Renault 2.0 Suisse on a part-time basis for Sports Promotion.
 Following a three-year hiatus, Borga competed in the V de V Challenge Monoplace from 2012 to 2014, finishing runner-up in 2012 and third in 2014 before switching to touring cars in 2015.

 Switching to the French Supertouring championship for 2015, Borga spent two seasons in the series where he finished third in 2015 and runner-up in 2016 for Yvan Muller Racing.
 Borga also made his LMP3 debut during 2016, racing in the European Le Mans Series and V de V Endurance Series for Duqueine Engineering.

-The Swiss was retained by Duqueine Engineering for 2017, remaining with the team for a dual program in V de V Proto Endurance and European Le Mans Series.
+Borga was retained by Duqueine Engineering for 2017, remaining with the team for a dual program in V de V Proto Endurance and European Le Mans Series.
 In his first full season of LMP3 competition, Borga took his maiden podium at the penultimate round of the season at Spa.

 Borga switched to Cool Racing for 2018, as he competed in the LMP3 class in both the European Le Mans Series and Le Mans Cup.
-After finishing 18th in Le Mans Cup with a best result of fourth at Monza, Borga ended the year by finishing 10th in the ELMS standings having taken a best result of sixth in the rain-shortned race at Spa.
+After finishing 18th in Le Mans Cup with a best result of fourth at Monza, Borga ended the year by finishing tenth in the ELMS standings having taken a best result of sixth in the rain-shortned race at Spa.